MicrosoftDocs/azure-devops-yaml-schema/task-reference/dotnet-core-cli-v2.md

 **`includesource`** - **Include Source**<br>
 `boolean`.
 Optional.
 Use when `command = pack`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Includes source code in the package.
-Corresponds to the `--include-source` command line parameter.
+This task corresponds to the `--include-source` command line parameter.
 <!-- :::editable-content-end::: -->
 <br>